-- 3. In December preceding the end of each three-year term for the Chairperson, the Dean of the College of Fine Arts shall consult the Chairperson concerning their willingness to serve for another threeyear term.
+- 1. Whenever the office of the Chairperson becomes vacant, the Dean shall determine the process for how a Chairperson is chosen. - 2.
+The term of office of the Chairperson shall be three years beginning and ending at the start of the academic year in August.
+Consecutive terms shall be renewable indefinitely by mutual and majority consent of the voting membership of the faculty and at the discretion of the Dean. - 3.
+In December preceding the end of each three-year term for the Chairperson, the Dean of the College of Fine Arts shall consult the Chairperson concerning their willingness to serve for another three-year term.
 If the Chairperson is willing to continue, the Dean may, without the participation of the Chairperson, poll the membership of the Department's voting faculty.
-A majority vote of confidence in the Chairperson will be advisory to the Chairperson's reappointment. - 4.
-The Dean maintains discretion to make final decisions related to the designation or retention of the Chairperson.
+A majority vote of confidence in the Chairperson will be advisory to the Chairperson's reappointment.

+4. The Dean maintains discretion to make final decisions related to the designation or retention of the Chairperson.